The short answer is: Yes, you can claim compensation for crew sickness, but you’ll probably have to take your claim to court.

 Bott and Co has proven the airline’s position to be incorrect hundreds of times but unfortunately – due to the lack of any binding case law on crew sickness claims – airlines are still telling passengers they aren’t entitled to compensation.

-No, it is not.
+No, crew sickness is not.
 The defence of ‘extraordinary circumstances’ is only applicable when a flight delay is caused by something that:

 a.
 Stems from an event which is NOT ‘inherent’ to the activity of the airline and;